 Officers of the JHPD shall perform their duties within the boundaries of established contemporary legal and ethical standards.
-The JHPD establishes and promotes these standards through clear, written policy directives and rules and regulations, and through the thorough and impartial investigation of all allegations of misconduct or complaints regarding the directives of the JHPD.
-This Directive establishes a meaningful and effective procedure for handling public as well as internal complaints to ensure public confidence in the integrity of the JHPD and its officers will be achieved and maintained.
+The JHPD establishes and promotes these standards through clear written directives, policies, procedures, rules, and regulations, and through the thorough and impartial investigation of all allegations of misconduct or complaints regarding the directives of the JHPD.
+This Directive establishes a meaningful and effective procedure for handling complaints to ensure public confidence in the integrity of the JHPD and its officers.